player400/pi/README.md

 Short term<br/>
 _______________________________________________________________________<br/>
-    -developing an 8-bit version of the architecture (ISA)<br/>
-    -continued development of the emulatorm, including support for 8-bit<br/>
-    -(maybe) a Circuit Verse schematic for the 8-bit version<br/>
-    -an assembler (ie. a program turning assembly into machine code)<br/>
+    -IN PROGRESS: an assembler (ie. a program turning assembly into machine code)<br/>
+    -developing an 8-bit PI computer on an FPGA<br/>

 <br/>
 <br/>
 Long term<br/>
 _______________________________________________________________________<br/>
-    -developing an 8-bit PI computer on FPGA<br/>
     -actually building a computer with logic gates<br/>
     -compilation of C to the PI assembly<br/>

 ## Navigation

-PL_4bit folder contains everything pertaining to the 4-bit PI, pi_vm folder contains the emulator.
+PL_4bit folder contains everything pertaining to the 4-bit PI, pi_vm folder contains the emulator, pi_asm folder contains the assembler.